12 Modern CLI Tools Every Developer Should Use in 2026

 - Windows: Tabs within a session

-- Panes: Split views within a window
+- Panes: Split views within a window, now including floating ones

 Essential commands: